No products in the cart

 In late 2015, founder and director of Filamentive, Ravi Toor, recognised a need for change in the 3D printing market.
 After studying an environment-based degree and having run a 3D printing business previously, Ravi realised that the high quality filament in the market was not sustainable, and the recycled filament options were not up to standard.
 Upon realisation, Ravi sought to create a new brand of filament, which simultaneously addresses environmental impact and the need for high quality to meet the needs of the 3D printing market.
-Following support from the University of Leeds, as well as external funding awards and grants, Ravi was able to research, explore and develop his idea into action, growing Filamentive from ‘paper to product’.
+Following support from the University of Leeds, as well as external funding through awards and grants, Ravi was able to research, explore and develop his idea into action, growing Filamentive from ‘paper to product’.

 - 98% of 3D printer users believe recycling is important

-- 93% would buy recycled filament
+- 98% would buy filament made partially/wholly from recycled material

-- Most 3DP consumerswould pay at or above the market price for typical filament
+- Most 3DP consumers would pay at or above the market price for typical filament

 Used by thousands of makers, 3D Hubs, businesses and universities, Filamentive has become a main player in the 3D printing market – being named “One of the World’s Most Impactful Start-ups” by Web Summit (2017) and also shortlisted as a finalist for 3D Printing Material Company of the Year in 2018 and 2019.

 We are passionate about pioneering sustainability initiatives.
 With our high standards of quality and customer service, we hope to make recycled materials the industry-standard in FDM / FFF 3D Printing!